 - Comes with two Thunderbolt 3 (USB-C) ports and four USB-A ports

-Would you need a desktop or laptop?
+Do you need a desktop or laptop?

-Laptop computers are popular due to their powerful features and far more software available, multiple external devices, and larger internal storage.
+In conclusion, laptop computers are popular due to their powerful features and far more software available, multiple external devices, and larger internal storage.
 But whether you choose a desktop or a laptop, both are a reliable tool for recordkeeping and to keep you updated on all technological trends that impact and elevate your teaching experience.

 While computer-support people can assist you, it pays a lot if you can talk to them about the computer that you need with confidence.